llsc-supercloud/teaching-examples/Python/pytorch/Distributed/README.md

 - `-N`: the number of nodes for the job, here we pick 2 to show the job is truly distributed and communicating across nodes
 - `--tasks-per-node`: the number of tasks/processes/ranks per node, by default each task is allocated a single core
 - `--gres=gpu:volta:2`: the type (volta) and number (2) of GPUs for the job, this is a per-node number, in this example you would get 2 GPUs per node
 - `-c` or `--cpus-per-task`: this is not included in this script, but should be used if you are doing any sort of real training, as Pytorch is multithreaded and will take advantage additional cores.
-You will also have to tell Pytorch you have allocated these cores by ...
+For Xeon-G6 GPU nodes a good number would be 20.
+You will also have to tell Pytorch you have allocated these cores by setting the `OMP_NUM_THREADS` environment variable in your submission script or `torch.set_num_threads()` in your Python script.

 Other flags that may be needed on other LLSC systems: